 The government also puts together various activities to increase the accessibility of public services, even though these activities do not require mandatory participation of all relevant governmental and private sectors.
 Regulation of the Minister of Public Works and Public Housing No. 14/PRT/M/2017 concerning Building Requirements specifies that school, office, housing, and public buildings must be accessible by persons with disabilities.
 To implement the regulation, the Ministry of Public Transportation has established a commitment with 23 governmental enterprises and private entities in the transportation sector that operate on land, sea, and air, and also trains.

-However, as mandated by Law No. 8 Year 2016 concerning Persons with Disabilities, the regulation on the accessibility of buildings and buildings is regulated through Government Regulations, because Ministerial Regulations are inadequate to serve as a legal basis for all Ministries, government agencies, the private sector, or other public service providers.
+However, as mandated by Law No. 8 Year 2016 concerning Persons with Disabilities, the regulation on the accessibility of buildings is regulated through Government Regulations, because Ministerial Regulations are inadequate to serve as a legal basis for all Ministries, government agencies, the private sector, or other public service providers.
 For this reason, legally the Regulation of the Minister of Public Works and Housing No. 14 Year 2017 concerning Facilities in the Building Requirements is not sufficient to be a legal umbrella to ensure the implementation of development that is accessible for persons with disabilities.

 Moreover, there is no standardization on accessibility and public facilities that can be applied in every transportation sector.
 The Ministry of Public Transportation Regulation No. 98 Year 2017 cannot ensure that all women with disabilities can access public transportation services, particularly air transportation.
 This results in an incomplete regulation of the accessibility of public services in Indonesia, both physical and non-physical, and public transportation systems in Indonesia are mostly not accessible to persons with disabilities.
 For example, persons with disabilities are obliged to sign a statement of sickness to access flight services; by and large, land transport facilities—such as bus stops, train stations, airports, bus stations, persons with disabilities and harbours—are inaccessible to people with visual disabilities and wheelchair users.
 Most of these facilities are not equipped with running texts and braille.